blocksmz/prog/README.md

-  These programs is simple java programs that are meant to test the ability to manipulate the csv file.
+  These programs are simple java programs that are meant to test the ability to manipulate the csv file.
   I work it out in eclipse, there are three versions programs in package csvmanipulate in source folder src.There is also a csvfile.csv in the project root directory that is meant to be tested.
 * csv.java is the first version.This code calculate the sum of the first 100 numbers in csvfile.csv in column 1.